forestryio/hugo-theme-novela/README.md

 hugo mod init
 ```

-Edit your `config.toml` to add theme settings:
+Edit your `config.toml` to add the theme settings:

 ```toml
 # Novela settings